Restic

 Pros

-Restic offers several advantages, including:
+Restic offers several key benefits, including:

-• Secure encryption and access control
+• Secure end-to-end encryption

 Cons